 Theft is still a common issue for retailers in Canada.
 In fact, organized retail crime costs Canadians over $4.6 billion a year, according to statistics from Calgary police.
-Their stats also say that 87.5 per cent of independent stores fall victim to this kind of crime, and the money raised from the sale of stolen items funds other criminal activities like guns and drugs.
+These losses and the need for increased security to prevent further theft results in high prices on goods.
+On top of that, money raised from the sale of stolen items funds other criminal activities like purchasing weapons or drugs.

 Organized retail crime costs Canadians over $4.6 billion a year.

-But many of the robberies aren’t after merchandise you’d expect.
+A lot of the merchandise that is stolen may not be what you’d expect.
 Items like electronics or jewelry are classic targets, but not the only focus.
-Instead, many criminals are targeting things like cologne, baby formula, and clothing.
-For instance, on Canada Day in 2017, almost $20,000 in Lululemon gear was stolen from a Moksha Yoga Studio in Stoney Creek, Ontario, after three masked men broke into the studio using a hammer.
+Instead, some criminals are targeting things like cologne, baby formula, and clothing.
+For instance, in December 2020, a men’s clothing store in Edmonton had over $100,000 worth of clothing taken from their shop.

 Thankfully, some simple retail risk management tips can help you prevent theft in your store.
 Reviewing your store’s layout and making necessary adjustments is a good idea.
 That way, you can make sure that there’s enough lighting and the expensive items are located near the checkout.
 Keeping electronic tags on all merchandise is also helpful, as these can detect non-purchased items that exit your front door.
 And don’t forget to use security cameras wherever you can to keep an eye on every nook and cranny of your store.